When it comes to selling on Amazon, solely relying on organic traffic to acquire new customers is not enough.

 Keywords that don’t show intent to purchase such as “free” and “giveaway” are examples of negative targeting keywords that you want to add to your campaign.

-People who use “free” and “giveaway” when searching on AMZN are less likely to make a purchase.
+People who use “free” and “giveaway” when searching on Amazon are less likely to make a purchase.
 You don’t want to waste your budget by showing your ads to these people.

 To add negative keywords, simply go to the “Search Term” function inside your Amazon advertising dashboard.